GeminiNetSailor/django-chatbot/README.md

 - User: guest
 - Password: guest

-*For more information rabbitMQ account Management Console you can visit the Image Docker Hub [https://hub.docker.com/_/rabbitmq](https://hub.docker.com/_/rabbitmq)*
+> For more information about rabbitMQ account Management Console you can visit the Image Docker Hub [https://hub.docker.com/_/rabbitmq](https://hub.docker.com/_/rabbitmq)

 ## Test
 Django_bot test location is on `django_bot/test.py`

 ## Use bot own user for responses.
 The Current Requirements for the project are *The post owner will be the bot.* but django_bot have their own bot users that can do the response.